Volleyball Drills

 Target Setting

-Passer tosses or passes to the setter at position 2/3.
-Setter delivers a high outside set to a target (a cone or a hitter) on the left pin.
-Track makes out of ten.
-Rotate every eight reps.
-Add a back-set target to the right side once the high-outside set is consistent.
+A passer tosses or passes to the setter at position 2/3.
+The setter delivers a high outside set to a target (a cone or a hitter) on the left pin.
 Belongs in every practice for the setter group.

 Run-Through Sets